OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Static Analysis

+Steps:
-- Determine the minSDKVersion and maxSDKVersion to determine what will be the behaviour of the class.
+- Find the package `minSDKVersion` to determine what will be the behaviour of the class.
 - Find exported Activities that extends the `PreferenceActivity` class.
+- Determine if the method isValidFragment is override

 The following example shows a Activity that extends this activity :